BaseCampCoding/fundamentals-of-programming-pt-1-unit-project-evan-and-lance/README.md

 Our program can serve breakfast, lunch, and dinner; each with their own "_kitchen.py" files and "_customer_gen.py" files.
 The player will recieve the customer's order, and will have to run through the kitchen to make the customer's order in a timely fashion.
-To start the game, run "main.py"

 ## Features
 - Breakfast, lunch, and dinner levels